toji/webgpu-gltf-case-study/index.md

 primitiveInstances.arrayBuffer = new Float32Array(instanceBuffer.getMappedRange());
 ```

-Now we setup all the primitives in the scene like usual, but when it's time to setup the instances for that primitive we write the matrices into the bigger buffer instead of creating a new one for each primitive.
+Now we setup all the primitives in the scene like usual, but when it's time to setup the instances for that primitive we write the matrices into the bigger buffer instead of creating a new one each time.
 This requires us to track the offset of the last set of matrices that were written so that they don't overlap, and we'll need to store that offset as part of the primitives instance data (instead of the bind group).

 It's worth noting that it's important to make sure that all the matrices for a single primitive are adjacent in the buffer or else instancing won't work properly.